croissantking/G3-Personality-Card-USB/README.md

 A startup circuit exists as part of the USB footprint.
 It's optional, but if populated you will be able to start up your Beige G3 with the power key on an Apple USB keyboard.
 It's a really neat feature!<br><br>
 <b>Power Supply – Fuse or Circuit Breaker?</b>
 <br><br>
 A USB port provides a +5V power supply to connected devices, which must be protected from overcurrent.
 The footprint allows for either a fuse (simpler, cheaper) or a UCC3912 electronic circuit breaker (more expensive, more reliable).
-I opted for a resettable polyfuse but also experimented with the circuit breaker, though I couldn’t get it to work.
+I opted for a resettable polyfuse but also experimented with the circuit breaker, though I couldn’t get it to fully work.
 <br><br>
 <b>Further Reading</b>
 <br><br>